GAR - UI & Workflow Basics

 5. Payments: Total payments made.

-Note: When a Worksheet is open (such as an Account Review Worksheet), the financial information displayed at the top will be specific to that Worksheet and may differ slightly from the summary shown on the Events Summary page.
+Header Information Different for Worksheets.
+When viewing a Worksheet (a detailed pop-up window), the financial information displayed will be specific to that Worksheet and may differ slightly from the financial summary shown on the Events Summary page.
 For example, a Partial Release Worksheet will show financial information relevant to that release:

-Other than adding new Subjects or Debtors (which is done on the left side as part of the order's meta-data), everything else can be completed using the Actions button at the top of the right side.
+Other than adding new Debtor/Subjects (which is done on the left side as part of the order's meta-data), everything else can be completed using the Actions button at the top of the right side.
 This includes running Subject Searches and Account Lookups, manually creating accounts, creating new Account Reviews for continuous levies, recording partial or full releases, and logging payment information.

 The Events Summary displays the financial information described above, along with a record for every event in the matter.
 The event types are: